luisarriojas/fluffy-lawyer/README.md

     }
     ```

-* Point to "app/index.html" from a link during your registration proccess.
+* Point to "app/index.html" from a link during the registration proccess.

 **Schema explained**
 * source: URL of the legal document with legal jargon.
 It could be a webpage or a file like a PDF.